kushaltrivedi5/SSW-CS-555-D-Team-21/README.md

 # SSW-CS-555-D-Team-21 - AgiSynergy EEG project

+# Architecture and design of the web application, including user interface mockups

+Architecture:

+Client-Server Model: Web application follows a client-server model where the browser (client) communicates with the server to fetch data and perform actions.
+Frontend: Developed using HTML, CSS, and JavaScript with React.js for dynamic user interfaces.
+Backend: Built with Node.js or Python, utilizing frameworks like Express.js or Django.
+Handles client requests, interacts with the database, and performs business logic.
+Database: Relational databases such as MySQL or PostgreSQL store structured data, including user information and application data.
+APIs: RESTful APIs define endpoints and data formats for communication between frontend and backend.
+Authentication and Authorization: Implements user authentication and authorization using techniques like JSON Web Tokens (JWT) or session-based authentication.
+Scalability and Performance: Designed for scalability and performance with techniques like load balancing, caching, and horizontal scaling.
+Design:

+User Interface (UI) Design: Modern design principles ensure a clean and intuitive layout, focusing on usability and accessibility.
+Responsive Design: Ensures seamless experience across various devices and screen sizes.
+Color Scheme and Branding: Consistent with branding guidelines for a visually appealing interface.
+Navigation: Simple and intuitive navigation with clear labels and organized menus for easy user navigation.
+Forms and Input Fields: Designed for usability with clear instructions and feedback for users.
+Error Handling: Provides helpful error messages and feedback for resolving issues.
+Mockups: Illustrative mockups for key pages such as the homepage, user profile page, and settings page.

 # EEG Dataset and Code Explanation

 This repository contains code for analyzing EEG (Electroencephalography) signals for two different tasks: Few-shot EEG learning and Imagined speech classification.
 Additionally, it includes a dataset downloaded from the [provided link](https://osf.io/pq7vb/), which consists of EEG recordings for these tasks.